 Multiple scenarios were explored, varying sources of inputs and key assumptions of the model.
 Some alternative scenarios resulted in lower costs and improved outcomes compared to the base case.
 However, incremental cost per QALY remained well above \$150,000 per life year, per life year of ambulation, and per QALY.
-Results of the MAIC scenario comparing siponimod to the European trial of interferon beta-1b, a trial with a relatively high proportion (approximately 70%) of patients with active SPMS, were less favorable for siponimod compared to base case, at \$4.83 million per life-year gained, \$1.37 million per ambulatory life-year gained, and \$2.11 million per QALY gained compared to interferon beta-1b.
+Results of the MAIC scenario comparing siponimod to the European trial of interferon beta-1b, a trial with a relatively high proportion (approximately 70%) of patients with active SPMS, were \$4.83 million per life-year gained, \$1.37 million per ambulatory life-year gained, and \$2.11 million per QALY gained for siponimod compared to interferon beta-1b.
+These represent conservative estimates, as contractual discounts on the list price for siponimod would result in more favorable cost-effectiveness results for siponimod vs interferon beta-1b.
+A discount of approximately 31% off the list price of siponimod would be required to meet the \$150,000/QALY threshold versus interferon beta-1b in this scenario.